1. GEO Requirements for First Year Studies

 As an alternative to a single project, students can instead choose to carry out two smaller research projects, with two different advisors.
 This choice is best made early in the first year, and students are encouraged to discuss both options with faculty members.

 A written research progress report will be due in the spring semester.
 It will be read and evaluated by the research advisor and at least one other appropriate reader.
-In addition, each student will present a public oral report (about 15 minutes followed by a brief period of questioning) on his or her research.
 In September of the second year, a final report is due, preferably in the form of a short research paper (~10 pages), as well as another 15 minute presentation.
 Students doing two projects will present written reports on both projects ath this time, but give the oral presentation on the second topic only.

 Research activity in the second year may be a continuation of the first year's research, or it may be a new project, possibly with a new research advisor, if the first year's project is essentially complete or if a student's scientific direction has changed.
 Although changing advisors may be difficult, the department is committed to ensuring each student is matched with the most suitable advisor before thesis research begins in earnest.
 Post-generals research will be on a student's thesis topic or topics.
 Typically, the first year project leads directly to the thesis research, but the flexibility to change direction, if needed, is essential.